KenPrz/Clearspace-activity/readme.md

 ## to do

-+ add form validation
++ add form validation DONE
-+ add security feature (PDO for safety)
++ add security feature (PDO for safety) TO DO
-+ password length verifier
++ password length verifier DONE
++ email should always be unique
++ login spam limiter